 Flora and Fauna at Tungareshwar

-Summers turns the greenery to yellow with dry plants and trees.
+Summers turn the greenery to yellow with dry plants and trees.
 The streams and waterfalls are unseen till next rain and the dry belt of waterfalls parallel to trial displays huge rocks, Some still wet with underlying tiny water flowing beneath.

 Lord Shiva Temple

-This medium sized temple also have Ram Kund on backside area (Kunds are human made small water bodies, See Video of Brahma kund at Juhu) to get an idea.
+This medium-sized temple also have Ram Kund on backside area (Kunds are human made small water bodies, See Video of Brahma kund at Juhu) to get an idea.